outment/project-furina-proxy/README.md

 ```
 This ensures only OnRender can access it, and we can proxy to and from PlayIt, and therefore our servers accordingly.

+> [!CAUTION]
+> Unfortunately by doing this, you will be increasing latency for your users by a lot, for me I am getting approximately 400ms to download a webpage, because there are 2 reverse proxies, this will create extreme latency especially when your servers are across the country.
+You should be reasonably close to OnRender/PlayIt servers to increase latency.

 -# For those of you who want to visit the website, it is firewalled.